-Most insurers look back three to five years for mild or moderate violations, such as a speeding ticket or accident.
+Most insurers look back three to five years for mild or moderate violations.
 More serious offenses, such as a DUI, driving 15 mph or more over the speed limit, and reckless driving, could haunt you for up to 10 years.

-If you want to decrease your car insurance premium, consider taking an approved defensive driving course — check with your insurance company to find out which classes are approved — or changing car insurance companies.
+If you want to decrease your car insurance premium after a violation, consider taking an approved defensive driving course.

 Other insurance companies such as Allstate, Progressive, and The Hartford implement usage-based rate plans.
 These plans require you to plug a telematics device into the diagnostic port of your car and record the number of miles you drive in a given amount of time.

 Buying or leasing a new car can result in higher car insurance premiums.
-Lenders require you to carry more comprehensive coverage on a new car to protect their investment if you have an accident.
+Lenders require you to carry a full coverage plan that includes comprehensive coverage on a new car to protect their investment.
 Other factors associated with buying or leasing a new car include the type of car and the features it comes with.
 Some other common factors that can increase the cost of car insurance include:

 - Cars in high demand among car thieves, such as a Honda Civic and a Toyota Camry